JosephLing/Mole/ReadMe.md

 Heavily inspired by Jekyll and  (https://github.com/cobalt-org/cobalt.rs)

-A side project to able to learn Rust with a real world project.
+A awesome side project to able to learn Rust with a real world project.

 WIP: